intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ```
 Note that the default workspace of jupyter is located at the directory where you ran this command.

-Then you can copy and paste the full URL listed in the terminal to open the GUI interface.
+Then you can copy and paste the full URL shown on the terminal to open the Jupyter GUI.

-## Developer Guide

 ## Tips and Known Issues

-### ImportError: libgomp.so.1: cannot open shared object file: No such file or directory
+### `ImportError: libgomp.so.1: cannot open shared object file: No such file or directory`

-This error may appear when you try to import torch, which is due to Ubuntu 14.04 or later does not install libgomp1 by default.
-Fix it by running:
+This error may appear when you try to import torch.
+This is caused by Ubuntu 14.04 or later not installing libgomp1 by default.
+Just install libgomp1 to resolve it:

 ```bash
 sudo apt-get install libgomp1
 ```

-### Extremely slow training when BF16 is on
+### Slow PyTorch training with BF16

-Using BFloat16 mixed precision in PyTorch or PyTorch-Lightning training may result in around 150x slower than the traditional way.
+Using BFloat16 mixed precision in PyTorch or PyTorch-Lightning training may be much slower than FP32.
+(Results on a laptop with i5-8350U and 8G memory)

-### WARNING:root:avx512 disabled, fall back to non-ipex mode.

-The IPEX extension delivers optimizations for PyTorch on Intel hardware which has AVX-512 Vector Neural Network Instructions.
-Devices whose CPU does not support AVX-512 will fall back to non-ipex mode.

 ### ERROR: Could not build wheels for pycocotools, which is required to install pyproject.toml-based projects

-This error is usually caused by lacking GCC library to build pycocotools, which is a dependency of neural-compressor for quantization inference, which can be solved by:
+pycocotools is a dependency of Intel neural-compressor which is used for inference quantization in BigDL-Nano.
+This error is usually caused by GCC library not installed in system.
+Just install gcc to resolve it:

 ```bash
 sudo apt-get install gcc